 System Progressive Protection manual removal:

-1. Load your computer in safe mode with networking.
-Click Start, click Shut down, click Restart, click OK.
-During your computer starting process press F8 key on your keyboard multiple times until you see Windows Advanced Option menu, then select Safe mode with networking from the list.
+1. Start your computer in Safe Mode.
+Click Start, click Shut Down, click Restart, click OK.
+During your computer starting process press the F8 key on your keyboard multiple times until you see the Windows Advanced Option menu, then select Safe Mode with Networking from the list.

-2. Open Internet explorer, click Tools and select Internet Options.
+2. Open Internet Explorer, click Tools and select Internet Options.
 Select "Connections".

-3.Click LAN settings, if a Use a proxy server for your LAN is checked, uncheck it and press OK.
+3.Click LAN settings, if 'Use a proxy server for your LAN' is checked, uncheck it and press OK.

-4. Download HijackThis and save it on your desktop.
-Some malicious programs are able to block HijackThis so when you click the download link, in the Save dialog rename HijackThis.exe to iexplorer.exe and only then click the Save button.
-After saving the file on your desktop, double click it.
-In the main HijackThis window click “Do a system scan only” button.
-Select these entries (place a tick at the left of the entry):
+4. Download HijackThis and save it to your desktop.
+Some malicious programs are able to block HijackThis, so when you click the download link, in the Save dialog, rename HijackThis.exe to iexplore.exe and only then click the Save button.
+After saving the file to your desktop, double click it.
+In the main HijackThis window click the “Do a system scan only” button.
+Select the following entry (place a tick at the left of the entry):

-O4 - HKCU\..\RunOnce: [
+O4 - HKCU\..\RunOnce: %CommonAppData%\\.exe

-5. System Progressive Protection modifies system hosts file.
-It is used to resolve some canonical names of websites to ip addresses.
-When it is changed, the user may be redirected to malicious site still seeing good URL in address bar.
-It is very hard to find out if the site is genuine or not, when hosts file is modified.
-To fix this, please download Microsoft FixIt tool, that restores your hosts file to windows default.
+5. System Progressive Protection modifies system Hosts file.
+The Hosts file is used to resolve canonical names of websites to IP addresses.
+When it is changed, the user may be redirected to malicious sites, despite seeing legitimate URLs in address bar.
+It is difficult to determine sites are genuine when the Hosts file is modified.
+To fix this, please download the Microsoft Fix It tool, that restores your Hosts file to the Windows default.
 Run this tool when downloaded and follow the on-screen instructions.
 Download link below:

-- Location 1 (The file is renamed to "iexplore.exe" because most of spyware doesn't block this file)
+- Location 1 (the file is renamed to "iexplore.exe", since most spyware does not block this file)